 It actually turned out to be a lot more entertaining than I thought it would.

-We had a great tour-guide (Dwayne) who was very entertaining and very knowledgable about the history of the caves.
+We had a great tour guide (Dwayne) who was very entertaining and very knowledgeable about the history of the caves.

 He had some great stories to share…